mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 # [PMU State Estimation](@id PMUStateEstimationManual)
-To perform linear state estimation solely based on PMU data, the initial requirement is to have the `PowerSystem` composite type configured with the `ac` model, along with the `Measurement` composite type storing measurement data.
+To perform linear state estimation solely based on PMU data, the initial requirement is to have the `PowerSystem` composite type configured with the AC model, along with the `Measurement` composite type storing measurement data.
 Subsequently, we can formulate the PMU state estimation model encapsulated within the abstract type `PMUStateEstimation` using the subsequent function:
 * [`pmuStateEstimation`](@ref pmuStateEstimation).

 For resolving the PMU state estimation problem employing either the weighted least-squares (WLS) or the least absolute value (LAV) approach and obtaining bus voltage magnitudes and angles, utilize the following function: